hepm860904hsprrr04/packages/README.md

 # Understand packages in Java
  Packaging is a common approach used to organize related clases and interfaces.
-Most reusable code is packaged Packages are thougth of a container for clases, but actually they define where clases will be located in the hierarchical directory structure.
+Most reusable code is packaged.

+ Packages are thougth of a container for clases, but actually they define where clases will be located in the hierarchical directory structure.